dart-archive/www.dartlang.org/src/site/docs/pub-package-manager/index.markdown

     git: git://github.com/munificent/awesome.git
 {% endpretty_code %}

-A pubspec file uses the [YAML](http://yaml.org/) format.
+The pubspec uses the [YAML](http://yaml.org/) format.

 ## Installing the packages

-Now that you have a pubspec file, you can run `pub install`.
-You must run this command from the directory containing the pubspec file.
+Now that you have a pubspec, you can run `pub install`.
+You must run this command from the directory containing the pubspec.yaml file.

 {% pretty_code console 0 %}
 cd your/app